-21. Instead, Defendants have consistently chosen to utilize the forfeited funds in the Plan exclusively for the Company's own benefit, to the detriment of the Plan and its participants, by using these Plan assets solely to reduce future Company contributions to the Plan.

-- 22. In 2022, Company contributions to the Plan were reduced by \$5,934,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$3,773,000 in the forfeiture account, none of which was used to pay Plan expenses. - 23.
-In 2021, Company contributions to the Plan were reduced by \$5,518,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$1,471,000 in the forfeiture account, none of which was used to pay Plan expenses. - 24.
-In 2020, Company contributions to the Plan were reduced by \$4,285,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$69,000 in the forfeiture account, none of which was used to pay Plan expenses. - 25.
-In 2019, Company contributions to the Plan were reduced by \$4,142,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$772,000 in the forfeiture account, none of which was used to pay Plan expenses.

-26. In 2018, Company contributions to the Plan were reduced by \$4,623,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$449,000 in the forfeiture account, none of which was used to pay Plan expenses.
+- 17. Instead, Defendants have consistently utilized the forfeited funds in the Plan exclusively for the Company's own benefit, to the detriment of the Plan and its participants, by using these Plan assets solely to reduce Company contributions to the Plan. - 18.
+In 2018, Company contributions to the Plan were reduced by approximately \$2.4 million as a result of Defendants' reallocation of forfeited funds for the Company's own benefit, and no forfeited funds were used to pay any part of the approximately \$5 million in Plan expenses charged to participants. - 19.
+In 2019, Company contributions to the Plan were reduced by approximately \$3.1 million as a result of Defendants' reallocation of forfeited funds for the Company's own benefit, and no forfeited funds were used to pay any part of the approximately \$6 million in Plan expenses charged to participants. - 20.
+In 2020, Company contributions to the Plan were reduced by approximately \$4 million as a result of Defendants' reallocation of forfeited funds for the Company's own benefit, and no forfeited funds were used to pay any part of the approximately \$2 million in Plan expenses charged to participants. - 21.
+In 2021, Company contributions to the Plan were reduced by approximately \$7 million as a result of Defendants' reallocation of forfeited funds for the Company's own benefit, and no forfeited funds were used to pay any part of the approximately \$9 million in Plan expenses charged to participants. - 22.
+In 2022, Company contributions to the Plan were reduced by approximately \$7 million as a result of Defendants' reallocation of forfeited funds for the Company's own benefit, and no forfeited funds were used to pay any part of the approximately \$4 million in Plan expenses charged to participants.

-- 27. In 2017, Company contributions to the Plan were reduced by \$2,789,000 as a result of Defendants' reallocation of forfeited nonvested account balances for the Company's own benefit, leaving a balance of \$2,483,000 in the forfeiture account, none of which was used to pay Plan expenses. - 28.
-While Defendants' reallocation of the forfeitures in the Plan's trust fund to reduce its future contributions benefitted the Company by reducing its own contribution expenses, it harmed the Plan, along with its participants and beneficiaries, by reducing future Company contributions that would otherwise have increased Plan assets and by causing participants to incur deductions from their individual accounts each year to cover administrative expenses that would otherwise have been covered in whole or in part by utilizing forfeited funds to pay Plan expenses.
+23. While Defendants' reallocation of the forfeitures in the Plan's trust fund to reduce its contributions benefitted the Company by reducing its own contribution expenses, it harmed the Plan, along with its participants and beneficiaries, by reducing Company contributions that would otherwise have increased Plan assets and by causing participants to incur deductions from their individual accounts to cover administrative expenses that would otherwise have been covered in whole or in part by utilizing forfeited funds.